-The only difference between PR and branding is that PR is more focused on communication, reputation, and bringing awareness to who they are, rather than relying exclusively on visual elements, such as logos designs.
-It’s sending a positive message to people about who you are.
+The only difference between PR and branding is that PR is more focused on communication, reputation management, and bringing identity awareness, rather than relying exclusively on visual elements, such as logo designs.
+It’s all about sending a positive message to people about who you are.

 And of course, it’s about more than posting something on social media!

-Top 3 Media Strategies for Public Relations
+Top 3 Media PR Campaigns

-Public relations is divided into three distinct categories: owned, paid, and earned media.
-Each of these categories works towards the same reputation-building goal, but each method requires different strategies to get there.
+Each one of these PR categories works towards the same reputation-building goal, but each method requires different strategies and action plans to reach that goal.

-(1) Owned Media
+1. Owned Media

-In addition, owned media is the most important type of PR-related media.
-That’s right, the most important.
-You should focus on this PR-related media the most because you have the most control, making it the most valuable kind of media (unlike the other two) that represent your business.
+You should focus on this PR-related media because you have the most control, making it the most valuable kind of media (unlike the other two) which represents your business.